pngwn/MDsveX/packages/svast/README.md

 }
 ```

-The `Property` node represents an elements properties and reflect HTML, SVG, ARIA, XML, XMLNS, or XLink attributes.
+The `Property` node represents an element's properties and reflect HTML, SVG, ARIA, XML, XMLNS, or XLink attributes.

-The `name` field must be present and represents the exact name of the attribute or property as it is in the source. kebal-case names or not modified.
+The `name` field contains the exact name of the attribute or property as it is in the source. kebal-case names or not modified.

-The `shorthandExpression` field must be present and signifies whether or not shorthand property syntax was used (a bare `{value}`).
+The `shorthandExpression` field signifies whether or not shorthand property syntax was used (a bare `{value}`).

-The `value` field must be present and is always a list of nodes that implement either the `Text` or `Expression` interfaces.
+The `value` field is always a list of nodes that implement either the `Text` or `Expression` interfaces.
 In the case of shorthand property expressions, the `value` field will be a list with one node (an `Expression`) whose value is the same as the attribute name.

-The `modifiers` field must be present, even if it is empty, and represents any modifiers applied to a property name.
+The `modifiers` field represents any modifiers applied to a property name.
 In svelte this takes the form of `on:click|once|capture={...}`.
 This value should be a list of Literal nodes, describing the modifier name.

 This input: